ungolas/AthensProject/README.md

 ## Improvements

-The files `flying_pengu_clean.py` and `flying_pengu.py` are the same game, but the former has been cleaned up and refactored for better readability and maintainability by Claude 3.7 Sonnet Thinking (preview).
+The files `flying_pengu_clean.py` and `flying_pengu.py` are the same game, but the code has been cleaned up and refactored for better readability and maintainability by Claude 3.7 Sonnet Thinking (preview).

 The file `flying_pengu_optimiert.py` is an optimized version of the game with improved performance and less functionality again by Claude 3.7 Sonnet Thinking (preview).

-## License

-This project is open-source and available under the MIT License.

 ## Contributors